AanZee/conventions/general/README.md

 ```

 ## Trailing commas
-Use trailing commas in arrays and objects when this is a valid syntax in your language.
+Use trailing commas in arrays, objects, functions, methods, imports and exports when valid syntax in your language.

 **Right:**
 ```javascript